What is a customer experience transformation?

 - A permanent, live customer feedback loop that is received by as man

-McKinsey’s research has found that a customer experience transformation that successfully incorporates all those elements can boost customer satisfaction by 20–30 percent, provide economic gains ranging from 20–50 percent of the costs associated with transforming the customer journey, and boost employee satisfaction by 10–20 percent.
-Those are powerful numbers, so let’s take a closer look at those three elements.
+According to McKinsey’s research.
+A customer experience transformation that successfully incorporates all of those elements can increase customer satisfaction by 20-30%, provide economic gains ranging from 20-50% of the costs associated with transforming the customer journey, and increase employee satisfaction by 10-20%.
+Those are powerful numbers.
+So let’s take a closer look at those three elements.

 1. Customer experience transformation company-wide

 For a customer experience transformation to work, buy-in from the top is essential.
-Digital transformation is expensive, which means that decision-makers who control company resources must be committed to the process.
+Because digital transformation is expensive, which means that decision-makers who control company resources must be committed to the process.
 Without them, the customer experience transformation your company needs will fizzle before it even gets started.

 That said, it takes more than just executive leadership getting behind the effort; team leaders and rank-and-file employees must also commit to the process.
-The word transformation is synonymous with change, so whether you’re working in a call center or directing marketing efforts, getting comfortable with doing things differently comes with the territory.
-Remember, customer expectations are always evolving, so “this is how we’ve always done it” won’t pass muster.
+The word transformation is synonymous with change.
+So whether you’re working in a call center or directing marketing efforts, getting comfortable with doing things differently comes with the territory.
+Remember that, customer expectations are always evolving.
+So “this is how we’ve always done it” won’t pass muster.

-Continuous evolution, training on new tools and processes, and refinement lies ahead.
+There will be ongoing evolution, training on new tools and processes, and refinement.
 The company culture must embrace continuous learning and risk.
-If that’s not baked into the way the company does business, customer service transformation will stutter and grind to a halt.
+If that’s not baked into the way the company does business.
+Then, customer service transformation will stutter and grind to a halt.